Can you transfer a right to buy to a family member?

 Paying back your right to buy discount

-You’ll have to pay back all of the discount if you sell within the first year.
+You’ll have to pay back all of the discounts if you sell within the first year.
 After that, the total amount you pay back reduces to:

 - 80% of the discount in the second year